-The Flagstaff Chapter will offer in-person meetings this year with the option to watch from home via Zoom.
-The meetings will still take place on the third Tuesday of the month, March through October, at 7:00 PM.
-We have a new location for 2025!
-The meetings are now being held at the Northern Arizona University Biology Sciences Building, Room 328.
+The Flagstaff Chapter offers in-person meetings with the option to watch from home via Zoom.
+The meetings take place on the third Tuesday of the month, March through October, at 7:00 PM and are held at the Northern Arizona University Biology Sciences Building, Room 328.
 Street parking is available nearby.
-The doors will be locked in the evening, so please meet at the southern

 Some of the meetings have been recorded and can be viewed the Flagstaff Chapter’s Facebook or at The Arizona Native Plant Society.
-For details about
+For details about upcoming meetings, please see our email distribution list (naris123@cs.com), Facebook page, or AZNPS.com.
+Register in advance once in order to attend any of the meetings virtually: https://us02web.zoom.us/meeting/register/gWhRf79ZSEuoMH8rpAf91g

-Use the link Zoom sends or the passcode 242464 to join the meeting.
+After registering, you will receive a confirmation email containing information about joining the meeting.
+Use the link Zoom sends or the passcode Flagstaff! to join the meeting.

 Field Trips